ssin610/Quinzical/README.md

  	   ----- src/			(All project code is in this folder)
  	   ----- build.fxbuild
  	   ----- run.sh 		(To excute the game, run this script)
- 	   ----- (All other txt files generated during the game are not recommanded to be modified)
+ 	   ----- (All other files generated during the game are not recommanded to be modified)

 # Troubleshoot